 Introduction: The World Your Children Will Live In

 What would you think if you were told that the entire population of the four largest cities in the United States had suddenly come down with an incurable, fatal disease?
 You would probably suspect a terrorist biowarfare attack or else the emergence of some horrible new strain of bird flu or Ebola-like virus.
-Barring a medical miracle, something very like that is certain to happen in about forty years’ time.
+Barring a medical miracle, something very like that is certain to happen in about thirty years’ time.
 By 2050, the United States is predicted to have thirty-two million people over the age of eighty, and unless something is done to prevent it, about sixteen million of them will have Alzheimer’s disease.
 That’s more than the populations of New York, Los Angeles, Chicago, and Houston put together.

 The United States is not alone in this explosion of the elderly and potentially infirm.
 Throughout the world today, there are more people aged sixty-five and older than the entire populations of Russia, Japan, France, Germany, and Australia–combined.
 That seems like a lot, but it is minuscule compared with what is coming.
 From 1950 to 2050, the world population will have increased by a factor of 3.6; but those sixty and older will have increased by a factor of 10, and those eighty and older will rise by a factor of 27.
 In the figure below, black shading denotes countries where those over the age of sixty-five make up more than 20 percent of the population today and are projected to in 2050.
 (Data for this figure were taken from various sources, principally the World Health Organization and the United Nations.
 Although the demographic information for different countries is of varying reliability, the trend is clear.)